Galaxy S10: Samsung Might Remove Signature Feature From Next Year’s Flagship, Per ‘SamMobile’

 Since the release of the Galaxy Note 7 in 2016, Samsung has included iris scanning as a key feature on all high-end Galaxy phones.
 However, a new report suggests that the technology might not be included on the Galaxy S10, as the South Korean company continues aiming for a nearly all-screen setup in front.

 According to SamMobile, Samsung will “presumably” be removing the iris scanner when it announces the Galaxy S10 early next year, possibly in an effort to “stretch the display even further” and allow for a greater screen-to-body ratio.
-The publication cited reports from South Korean outlet ETNews, which suggest that Samsung will be sticking with the oft-rumored in-display fingerprint reader as the only form of biometric authentication on its upcoming flagship phone and that none of the three Galaxy S10 variants will come with iris scanning.
+The publication cited reports from South Korean outlet ETNews, which suggests that Samsung will be sticking with the oft-rumored in-display fingerprint reader as the only form of biometric authentication on its upcoming flagship phone and that none of the three Galaxy S10 variants will come with iris scanning.

 Specifically, it was noted that the two higher-end Galaxy S10 models are expected to come with an ultrasonic in-display fingerprint reader from Qualcomm, while the budget variant might come with an optical in-display or side-mounted sensor.
 This marks a departure from Samsung’s focus on iris scanning as a selling point of its Galaxy S and Galaxy Note handsets from the fall of 2016 onward.